iamyoussefezzat/Expenses-tracker/README.md

 - View a list of your past transactions.
 - See totals and balances of your expenditures.

 ---

 ## ✨ Features
 - ✅ Add a new expense with description, amount and date
 - ✅ Display list of all logged expenses
-- ✅ Show total cost of expenses and balance (if income included)
+- ✅ Show total cost of expenses and balance
 - ✅ Option to delete a logged expense when needed
-- ✅ (Optional) Save data using LocalStorage or a simple backend
+- ✅  Save data using LocalStorage or a simple backend
 - ✅ Responsive design to work on both mobile and desktop

 ---